 Phase 1: June to August 2019

-During the first phase of the work, drainage on the pathway near the soccer field will be improved and a stairway will be installed.
-The walking trail that runs along Lac des Fées, starting at the Lac-des-Fées Parkway and Gamelin Street intersection, will be retained and partly rebuilt.
+During the first phase of the work, drainage on the pathway near the soccer field was improved, and a stairway installed.
+The walking trail along Lac des Fées, starting at the Lac-des-Fées Parkway and Gamelin Street intersection, was retained and partly rebuilt.

 The pathway was permanently closed in fall 2018.

 Phase 2: July to October 2019

-The second phase of the work will focus on restoration of the old amphitheatre area.
-In addition, about 700 metres of the former pathway will be removed and the land will be restored.
+The second phase of the work focused on restoration of the old amphitheatre area.
+In addition, about 700 metres of the former pathway was removed, and the land restored.